opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration04.md

 #### 4.7.3 Granting Object Privileges

 There is no difference in the syntax of GRANT statements with regard to object privileges that are migratable from an Oracle database.
-However, some object privileges cannot be used in PostgreSQL, so they must be changed to supported object privileges.
+However, some object privileges cannot be used in OpenGauss, so they must be changed to supported object privileges.

-The table below lists the object privileges that can be migrated from an Oracle database to PostgreSQL.
+The table below lists the object privileges that can be migrated from an Oracle database to OpenGauss.

 **Migratable object privileges**